-Finesse jigs fall under the category of finesse fishing, a style of bass fishing that involves using small baits and light tackle.
-Finesse fishing is a technique often used in tough conditions, because it is very effective in getting finicky bass to bite.
+Finesse jigs are mostly used for finesse fishing.
+This is a style of bass fishing that is done using small baits and light tackle.
+This technique is often used in tough conditions, because it is very effective at getting finicky bass to bite.

 Well, while your odds of getting more bites on a finesse jig are usually greater, there are a few disadvantages to keep in mind.
 First of all, you are not going to be able to fish finesse jigs in thick cover the way you would a flipping jig.

 Secondly, you would typically fish a finesse jig a lot slower than you would a flipping jig.
 Not only does it take longer for a lighter jig to reach the bottom, you typically want to work finesse baits slower than other lures.
 The disadvantage here is you cover a lot more water with a flipping jig than a finesse jig.